w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 get backed and included, and from inclusion to finality there is an additional 30-second time window.

-Because the throughput is increased by 2x and parachains have 4x more time to generate blocks, asynchronous backing is expected to deliver 8x more blockspace to parachains.
+Because the throughput is increased by 2x and parachains have 4x more execution time, asynchronous backing is expected to deliver 8x more blockspace to parachains.

 ### Sync Backing as a special case of Async Backing